Workshops

 While some managers consider even a single good idea a worthwhile investment of their time, this workshop is a treasure trove.

-It is always taught by Steve Jackson and Rod Gelhorn, with a combined 35+ years experience in Theory of Constraints.
+It is always taught by Steve Jackson, with 28 years experience in Theory of Constraints.

 What we add when we expand the workshop to 3 days …